cdhooper/kicksmash32/README.md

 # KickSmash32

 KickSmash32 is a Kickstart ROM replacement module for the Amiga 3000 and Amiga 4000 computer systems.
+There are other versions here for the Amiga 1200, 3000T, 4000T, and 4000CR.
+There is not yet a version for 16-bit Amigas such as the Amiga 500, 600, and 2000.

 Features include: